 The founding fathers were aware of man’s propensity for evil against fellow-man, and they saw protection of individual civil liberties as necessary for a stable republic:

 It is of great importance in a republic not only to guard the society against the oppression of its rulers, but to guard one part of the society against the injustice of the other part . . .
 In a free government the security for civil rights must be the same as that for religious rights.

 So, why be a Lesser Light?
 Be a Lesser Light to be a good Christian, a good American, or, simply, a good human.
 Sexual abuse isn’t a victim’s problem.
 It’s society’s problem.
 It isn’t a private issue.
 It’s a public issue.
 Sexual abuse touches every facet of society.
 It’s an issue with a solution, though.
 Part of that solution is you.

 Other abuse survivors can read my experience here.
 If you are a survivor, whether you’ve disclosed your abuse or not, know I believe you.
 Sexual abuse is a crime committed against a person.
 It does not define a person.
 You are not at fault nor are you worthy of blame for someone else’s willful and wanton crime against you.
+Certainly, God is the healer and protector of the soul (see this blog’s spiritual healing & mindfulness links will provide tools for you if you’re hurting).
+Thankfully, though, God has provided us earth-dwelling healers and protectors of body, too.
 Arm yourself with information, the law, and the tools of recovery.
-I wish you strength, peace, and love on your journey.
+Whatever path you choose ahead, know I wish you strength, peace, and love on your journey.